Machu Picchu New Rules

 Route 2 (upper long tour, dark blue):

-This is the most comprehensive route and is the most complete exploration of the citadel.
-The route leads from the entrance through the upper sector, over agricultural terraces, past the guard’s house, through the main entrance into the urban sector, to the temple of the sun.
-From there it continues over the temple square and the Intiwatana Pyramid in the upper sector to the sacred rock in the rearmost part of the citadel, and then through the lower sector past the condor temple to the exit.
+This is the most all encompassing route, covering by far the most ground within the citadel.
+The route leads from the entrance through the upper sector, over agricultural terraces, past the guard’s house, through the main entrance into the urban sector to the temple of the sun.
+From there it continues over the temple square and the Intiwatana Pyramid to the sacred rock in the futhermost part of the citadel, and then through the lower sector past the condor temple to the exit.

 See the map: